supernova16/FEND/p1-memory-game/README.md

 ## How to play

-- click the card
+- Click each card
-- find the same cards
+- Find the same cards
 - When all the cards match, you win
-- you can restart at any times
+- You can restart at any time

 ## Play it online